Safvenberger/Safvenberger.github.io/_posts/2022-11-09-passing-styles-in-allsvenskan-2021.md

 ### Clustering
 In the next step, after performing PCA and obtaining a set amount of components, we can finally move on to the fun part, clustering!
-Many algorithms also exist for this purpose, and the choice here is that of partitioning around medoids (PAM) [[3]](#3).
+The method of clustering revolves around grouping objects into a set of groups, that are called clusters.
+Many algorithms also exist for this purpose, and the choice here is that of partitioning around medoids (PAM) [[3]](#3), which is a solution to the $k$-medoids problem.

 In short, PAM searches for $k$ objects (here, players) to represent the center of each cluster.
+Each cluster center is referred to as a *medoid*, which is a also represented by one of the objects, as opposed to $k$-means.
 Each object is assigned to the cluster to which the object is least dissimilar, and in general it is less sensitive to outliers than $k$-means.
+{: .notice--info}

 Similar to PCA, a choice also has to be made regarding the number of clusters.
 To do this, we can compare e.g., the silhouette score, which describes how distinct